Huy-Ngo/acanban/docs/source/meth/database/user.rst

    each other, and for the academic assistants to collect their results.

 ``email`` : ``string``
-   The email that is used to contact with the user.
+   The email address that is used to contact with the user.

 ``password`` : ``string``
    The password for the user's account, encrypted with a hash function.